 Stephen Kerr

 PhD candidate in computational materials science at Queen's University.
-Studying defect mechanisms in alloys using DFT and molecular dynamics.
+Studying vacancy–solute coupling in nuclear alloys (Ni–Cr–Al, Zr) and CO₂ catalysis using DFT, machine-learning interatomic potentials (MACE, ACE), and kinetic modelling (k-ART).

 PyKMC